rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-l2.md

 To help reduce this, the Ethereum network has started adopting the use of [rollups](https://www.youtube.com/watch?v=7pWxCklcNsU) - also known as **Layer 2**.

 Layer 2 comprises several separate networks that live underneath Ethereum, executing lots of transactions like Ethereum normally would, but rolling all of them up into one single "mega" transaction and posting *that* to the main Ethereum chain instead.
-Ideally, this means you'd get all of the security benefits associated with Ethereum's decentralized nature, but enjoy **much lower gas fees** for your transactions since the single "mega" transaction's gas fees are distributed evenly amongst each of the smaller ones that were rolled up into it.
+Ideally, this means you'd get all of the security benefits associated with Ethereum's decentralized nature, but enjoy **much lower gas fees** for your transactions since execution and storage costs on Layer 2s can be much lower and only a portion of your transactions must be stored on Layer 1 where state is much more expensive.

 Rocket Pool currently supports two Layer 2 networks: [Optimism](https://www.optimism.io/) and [Arbitrum](https://arbitrum.io/).
 Both of them have running versions of [Uniswap](https://docs.uniswap.org/protocol/introduction), the most widely-used decentralized exchange protocol.